Myahstallings/Hello-wowrld/README.md

 # Hello-wowrld
 Following the hello world tutorial

-i dont really wanna do thins right now
+i dont really wanna do this right now